|

 How to Disconnect MC4 Connectors

-Types of processes to Disconnecting MC4 Connectors
+Types of Processes to Disconnecting MC4 Connectors

 There are two primary types of processes, by following the processes you can disconnect the MC4.

-1. With Tools. and
+1. With Tools (MC4 Removal tool). and

 2. Without Tools.